 If you find you answer most of them OK, but find some questions really hard, or if different people are giving you different answers, then there is definitely room for improvement.

-Ten questions to help you rate your new business strategy
+Ten questions to help you rate your sales and marketing strategy

 - What are your new business objectives – in terms of both financials and client base?